 Data intelligence will be critical to grow competitiveness

-Towards 2020, it will be critical for workplaces to resolve, how right data can be identified, collected and actionable decision-ready analysis developed.
-Both terms are increasingly important to understand customer, market and workplace dynamics but also the ways, how processes and networks can be improved both internally and externally.
+Towards 2020, it will be critical for Facility and Corporate Real Estate Managers to resolve, how right data can be identified, collected and actionable decision-ready analysis developed.